SteveBarnett/Remixing/_thinking/zen/deep-hope.md

 - We meet the conditions of our work, our relationships, our politics, and our finances not as they are but wrapped up with glitzy ideas about the way they should be.
 - Much of life is invisible.
 Do we see a plant grow?
 - Magnanimous mind is also sometimes expressed as “not-knowing mind,” for it only arises when we’ve leaned into and released the parameters of our fixed view of ourselves and the world.
-- **Zen master Seng-ts'an reminds us: “Do not search for the truth; only cease to cherish opinions.**
+- **Zen master Seng-ts'an reminds us: “Do not search for the truth; only cease to cherish opinions."**
 - Freedom from the boundaries of self brings true joy.
 This is not the usual kind of joy we think of when we get something we want or have worked for.
 It’s more like what is called “sympathetic joy,”
 - In this way, we can receive people and their stories, and even our own stories, with open arms, with compassion.
 We can receive them, openly and without judgment, but we don’t have to believe them.
 - **This is what practice teaches us—always question, and never look for the answers.
 Just let them come forth and reveal themselves to us.**